My Way killings

-Explanations for these incidents differ from the song being simply frequently sung among the nation's karaoke bars where violence is common or to perceived aggressive lyrics of the song.
+Explanations for these incidents differ, from the song being simply frequently sung among the nation's karaoke bars, where violence is common, to perceived aggression in the lyrics of the song.

 Background and history

-Karaoke singing is a widespread, popular pastime in the Philippines, including among those with a low income.
-Many were earning about $2 a day in 2007 and could purchase time on a "videoke" machine for 5 pesos (about 10 cents in US currency).
+Karaoke singing is a widespread, popular pastime in the Philippines.
+Many were earning about US$2 (₱) a day in 2007 and could purchase time on a "videoke" machine at a rate of US$ (₱5) per song.
 Filipinos who can afford to do so often get private rooms at karaoke bars.

 Since January 16, 1998, about a dozen incidents occurred in connection with strenuous complaints over the singing of the song "My Way", prompting Filipino newspapers to name the phenomenon the "'My Way' killings".

-Attention to these killings peaked on May 29, 2007, when a 29-year-old karaoke singer was shot dead by a security guard at a bar in San Mateo, Rizal.
-The guard had complained that the young man's rendition of "My Way" was off-key, but the man refused to stop singing, prompting the guard to pull out a .38-caliber pistol and shoot the man dead.
+Attention to these killings peaked on May 29, 2007, when 29-year-old Romy Baligula was shot dead by bouncer guard Robilito Ortega at a bar in San Mateo, Rizal.
+The bouncer had stated that he was prompted to kill Romy using his service weapon, a .38 caliber pistol, when Romy accidentally went off key while singing "My Way" and struggled to get back on track.

+The phenomenon continued in the 2010s and gained much more attention when the chairman of a barangay in Tondo, Manila was shot alongside his aide/driver by motorcycle-riding gunmen, while singing the song during a Christmas party; the chairman died on the spot while the aide survived in critical condition.
+In leads to the case, authorities suspect the motive to be allegations of the chairman being a protector of drug peddlers and small-time kingpins, which residents of the barangay as well as the chairman's friends, acquaintances, and relatives vehemently denied, believing the crime to be politically motivated.

+The last known incident was in June 2018, when 61-year-old Jose Bosmion Jr. was stabbed to death by his neighbor, 28-year-old Rolando Cañeso, during a birthday party in Dipolog.
+Bosmion grabbed the microphone from Cañeso right as he was about to sing the song, leading to a fist fight that turned into a stabbing.

 Responses

 Some Filipinos—even those who love the song—will not sing it in public, in order to avoid trouble or out of superstitious fear.

-As of 2007, the song reportedly had been taken off the playlists of karaoke machines in many bars in Manila, after complaints about out-of-tune renditions of the song, resulting in violent fights and murders.
+As of 2007, the song reportedly had been taken off the playlists of karaoke machines in many bars in Manila, Bangkok, and Tokyo. after complaints about out-of-tune renditions of the song, resulting in verbal harassment, violent fights, and murder.

-As a reference to the phenomenon, Japanese rock band Kishidan released an uptempo rock cover of "My Way" as their 10th anniversary single, with a promotional music video featured lead singer (Ayonocozey Show) being shot numerous times while singing the song.
-Ayonocozey is then shot once more in the back while walking away after the song is concluded, collapsing in a heap on the stairs.
+As a reference to the phenomenon, Japanese rock band Kishidan released an uptempo rock cover of "My Way" as their 10th anniversary single, with a promotional music video featuring lead singer (Ayonocozey Show) being shot numerous times while singing the song.
+Ayonocozey is then shot once more in the back while walking away after the song is concluded, collapsing in a heap on the stairs with a wry grin.
 A shortened version was used as a commercial.